ljoonal/CVR-Plugins/README.md

 Ever wanted to rotate items in desktop mode?
 Well now you can with this plugin!
 With configurable rotation speed and keybinds.

+### M.A Logger

+A plugin for logging possibly Malicious Activity.
+The logging is only for the ID's though, so this won't be too useful for other than possibly reporting malicious activity.

+An example use case would be to get the last change before you crashed.
+Since if a lot of people crashed at once, it's probably a fault of the most recently loaded thing.
+Then you'll at least have the ID's of the avatar and the user who changed into it.

+Current status:

+- [x] Avatar changes
+- [x] Prop spawns
+- [x] Portal drops
+- [ ] Avatar state changes
+- [ ] Prop state changes

 ## Building

 Ensure that the required DLL's (listed in the `Directory.build.props` file and in the individual `.csproj` files) can be found from standard installation paths or from under the `Libs` folder.